 Parents and caregivers participate in workshops throughout the year on topics including career planning and resume writing, financial literacy, ESL practice, homework supervision, and family nutrition.
 One popular parent activity is “Share Your Talent” day.
 We have had parents demonstrate musical talents, bike repairs, make cookies, read books and even cut students’ hair!

-Rachel Dewey serves as Interim Executive Director of Horizons at Norwalk Community College.
-This summer she is joined by senior staff who advise on program, including a curriculum development and reading specialist, and a teaching staff are assisted by a variety of assistant teachers who bring a depth and breath of interests and experience to the classrooms.
+Rachel Dewey serves as Executive Director of Horizons at Norwalk Community College.
+This summer she is joined by senior staff who advise on program, including a program director, a curriculum development and reading specialist, and a teaching staff are assisted by a variety of assistant teachers who bring a depth and breath of interests and experience to the classrooms.

 Horizons at Norwalk Community College is overseen by a board of community volunteers from Darien, New Canaan, Norwalk, and Westport: